backand/docs/source/includes/_integrations.md

 }
 ```

-The above code takes two parameters - userId and activeApp, with the userId being the user's email address.
+We'll start by adding a new custom server-side action.
+This action will execute JavaScript code that sends user identification data to segment.io (and, from there, to Woopra, or Intercom, or any other interested service).
+The code takes two parameters - `userId` and `activeApp`, with the `userId` being the user's email address.
 You can also send Segment.io data collected from Backand using a query to obtain the data you have stored on a given user.

 ### Client-side Integration